SEATTLE — By Melissa Manager, AI Bee Reel Staff

 February 27, 2026

-“We just want to make sure the teen scraping the grill sounds thrilled to be here,” said Marcus Thorne, VP of Emotional Compliance.
-The fast-food chain is officially rolling out a voice-controlled AI chatbot that surveils employees’ voices to detect ‘friendliness’ levels in real time.
+“We just want to make sure the teen scraping the grill sounds thrilled to be here,” said Terrence Okonjo, VP of Emotional Compliance.
+The fast-food chain is officially rolling out a voice-controlled AI chatbot that surveils employees’ voices to detect “friendliness” levels in real time.
 “If the robot thinks you sound sad, it alerts corporate immediately.
-It is for your own good.”
+It is for your own good.
+We tested it on a pilot group of 200 employees.
+Morale dropped, but smiling increased.
+We consider that a net positive.”

 The technology aims to boost sales by enforcing happiness via algorithm.
 “The computer knows if a worker is faking it,” explained Linda Cho, Director of Artificial Glee.
 “One employee tried to use a sarcastic tone while handing out ketchup packets.
 The AI paused his paycheck until his attitude improved.
-It is very efficient.”
+It is very efficient.
+Another worker tried whispering to avoid detection.
+The system flagged it as ‘suspiciously quiet enthusiasm’ and sent a report to regional.”

 Inspired by the real story: Burger King is implementing an AI system that listens to employee interactions to grade them on friendliness.
 Read the full story.